Spooky season is finally here!

 The final area in our house that I added a little Halloween flair to is the kitchen.
 On our buffet table, I put a few hand-me-down decorations from my mom, along with these light-up pumpkin lights.

-One of my favorite was to decorate for any holiday is with family pictures from years past.
+One of my favorites ways to decorate for any holiday is with family pictures from years past.
 I currently only have this one picture from Grayson’s first Halloween.
 I have my eye on these few frames, too!

-Hope you enjoyed this sneek peak into this years Halloween home decor.
-Thanks so much for reading!
-XOXO
+Hope you enjoyed this sneak peek into this year’s Halloween home decor.
+If you have little ones make sure you check out Thanks so much for reading!